debugtexture Console Command

 This command can be used to debug textures.

-Here are examples of how to use debugtexture.
+Here is an example of how to use debugtexture.

 Textures are the graphical skins or appearances that are applied to different elements in the game to give them their individual look (like the surface of a planet, the design of a spaceship, or the appearance of a character).